 There are three different options depending on parents’ goals:

-- Healthy Families America (HFA) provides expecting parents and parents of newborns with in-home child development support, which is free until your baby is 36 months of age.
+- Healthy Families Allegheny (HFA) provides expecting parents and parents of newborns with in-home child development support, which is free until your baby is 36 months of age.

-- We C.A.R.E.
-Program (Title V)-Support services through We C.A.R.E. focus on maternal and child health.
+- Healthy Moms Healthy Babies (Title V)-Support services through this program focuses on maternal and child health.
 Nurses do home visits during pregnancy and after birth to ensure families get the medical services needed to improve their health.
 This program is unique in that nurses are equipped to support children who have special health care needs.

 - Nurse Family Partnership (NFP) is an evidence based program providing nurse support services through home visits to parents expecting their first child and follow-up care after birth for moms and children up to 24 months of age.
 Nurses are certified lactation counselors (CLC) that can support breastfeeding and can connect moms with DOULA services.
 To qualify, you must live in Allegheny County, meet income guidelines, and be a first-time mother enrolling in the program before 28 weeks gestational age.

 Family Check-Up (FCU) promotes positive family management by providing parents with new skills and tools that can help manage your child’s behavior and create strong, positive relationships between parents and kids.
 Family Check-Up is offered through a variety of Family Centers across the County.

 Healthy Start offers home visiting services for pregnant women living in the City of Pittsburgh, Mon Valley, McKees Rocks, eastern Allegheny County communities, and Westmoreland County.
 Community Health Workers support moms in having a healthy pregnancy by navigating prenatal care, setting goals, and connecting to resources.
 Families continue with the program until their baby reaches 18 months.
 After 18 months, they will be connected to other services to support family development.

 Reach out to Families works with parents with children up to age 18 to develop nurturing and attachment skills.
 Home visits include things like family goal planning, assisting parents with understanding child development, promoting positive parenting practices and skill development for managing the challenges of family life.